mortencombat/stretchable/docs/source/glossary.md

 style
     The style of a node determines the size and position of the node relative to the canvas and other nodes. **stretchable** supports the *CSS Grid* and *Flexbox* styling algorithms.

-frame
+box
-    A frame is a rectangle with a certain position (relative to the containing node or the root node) and size.
-The frame can correspond to different types of boxes as defined in the CSS box model.
-The position and size of the frame is the result of a layout computation.
+    A box is a rectangle with a certain position (relative to the containing node or the root node) and size.
+The box can correspond to different edges as defined in the CSS box model.
+The position and size of the box is the result of a layout computation.

 CSS
     Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML. **stretchable** uses the layout elements and algorithms of CSS (as implemented in [Taffy](https://github.com/dioxuslabs/taffy)).